Introduction

 , WorkerGlobalScope

 , and so forth.
-To simplify conformance, all Interfaces, methods, and properties defined by this specification MUST be exposed on the runtime’s relevant global scope (e,g., globalThis.crypto
+To simplify conformance, all interfaces, methods, and properties defined by this specification shall be exposed on the runtime’s relevant global scope (e.g., globalThis.crypto

 , globalThis.ReadableStream